 Remember we’re talking about how you deal with it and connect to the past.
 Okay?

 And I gave like four lines, so, I mean, you don’t have time to–maybe you’re driving or something… so don’t get in a car accident.
 Anyway.
 Think of the organizations you’re a member of and WHY are you a member of those organizations?
 A couple I’ve dropped out of over the years.
 Like SMPTE.
 Society of Motion Picture Television Engineers.
 Or “AND” Television Engineers.
 Motion Pictures and Television Enginners.
-Because when I even went to UCLA and graduated I had to choose between television and motion pictures.
-They were of them.
-Wtotally separate: video and film.
-Now tyoht ey’ve kind of merged. [laughs] Everything’s digital now.
+Because when I went to UCLA and graduated I had to choose between television and motion pictures.
+There were two of them.
+Totally separate: video and film.
+Now they’ve kind of merged. [laughs] Everything’s digital now.
 But you had to go one way or the other.
 SMPTE.
 The Society of Motion Picture Television–Motion Picture AND Television Engineers.
 I used to be a member of them when I graduated UCLA–I was a part of that.

 What organizations of–Okay.
 Which of these organizations no longer serve a useful purpose for you?